Hot Water Installation Specials >> www.thehotwatercompany.co.nz

 We agree, there’s no better way to start the day than with a hot refreshing shower!
 Waking up to find you have no hot water can be a massive drag.
 This hot water cylinder troubleshooting guide will walk you through common problems that could cause your hot water cylinder to stop working.

 Hot water cylinders Generally have a lifespan of approximately 10 years on average, with that being said we often come across hot water units that have been running perfectly for over 20 years and some that have started faulting in as little as 5-7 years.
 There are a number of reasons which influence the lifespan of a hot water heater such as Water Quality, acidity, location the unit is installed (indoor or outdoor), Material – Enamel or stainless steel tank, water pressure and the list goes on...

-If your hot water cylinder is not functioning as it should Don’t Panick!
+If your hot water cylinder is not functioning as it should Don’t Panic!
 And read on…

-Here are some of the most common problems we come across on the daily, including simple yet effective ways to remedy or contain the problem to avoid further damage to your home or property until a professional can get there.
+Here are some of the most common hot water cylinder problems we come across on the daily, including simple yet effective ways to remedy or contain the problem to avoid further damage to your home or property until a professional can get there.

 · No hot water

 · Strange Noises or sudden Banging

 · Low Temperature

 · Running out of hot water